sammuelyee/docs/_tutorials/joining_data.md

 Joining data in CartoDB is a very common task.
 Not all joins are equal though, and the one you use is going to depend a lot on your data and what you want to create.
 Here we are going to walk you through some common `JOIN` methods on CartoDB.
 In each section we will show you how to join the data using SQL on-the-fly and then show you how to write the result of a join into your table.

+If you are not familiar with SQL, you might want to try our course [SQL and PostGIS in CartoDB](http://academy.cartodb.com/courses/04-sql-postgis.html) before getting started.
+This tutorial forms part of the third lesson in that course.

 ## Join two tables by a shared value in each row

 This is the type of join you perform when you have a value in two tables (say country ISO codes) and you want to match rows from one table to the next (e.g. `iso_code='USA'`) from one table with the same value in a second table (e.g. `iso='USA'`).
 Column name doesn't matter, just the content!